krish0728vt/krish/README.md

     <section id="main" class="container">
         <section id="about">
             <h2>About Me</h2>
-            <p>I am a Junior at Virginia Tech studying Electrical Engineering and seeking to explore options in Robotics, Artificial Intelligence, and Machine Learning.
+            <p>I am a Senior at Virginia Tech studying Electrical Engineering and seeking to explore options in Robotics, Artificial Intelligence, and Machine Learning.
 I have a keen interest in building and designing circuits.</p>
         </section>

         <section id="experience">